brandur/org/drafts/heroku-values.md

 ![Agora](https://farm6.staticflickr.com/5538/9549457229_fbd6c7c464_z.jpg)
 -->

-I worked from Berlin for roughly three weeks almost every year that I was at the company.
+Traditional organizations generally hold a strong belief that every employee should enter the office at 9 AM, leave it at 5 PM, and keep that up for 5 days a week year round.
+At Heroku people would regularly work at home or out of the office.
+It made very little difference to their productivity, but did have a profoundly positive effect on their overall happiness.
+For example, I visited my family back in Calgary for weeks at a time two or three times a year, and worked from Berlin for roughly three weeks almost every year that I was at the company.

-I think the fact that I could do this was a testament to the company's ability to hire well.
-If you've got the right people on your team, you can sit back and relax knowing through blind faith alone that they're doing the right thing (even if they're working from across the Atlantic).
+This is all possible if a company hires well.
+If you've got the right people on your team, you don't have to keep an eye on them all day because they'll do the right things themselves.

 ### Coffee (#coffee)